 We are proud to offer comprehensive and innovative lessons designed to support and promote a culture of excellence and innovation in the field of education.
 The School of Education supports the University’s Strategic Priorities to ensure student success; recruit, recognize, and retain the best faculty, staff, and administrators; enhance our teaching and learning environment; and expand global and community partnerships.

 This website provides practical resources for all faculty and students within The School of Education.

 The School of Education encourages members of the faculty to attend and contribute to professional meetings.
 Allocations to support faculty travel are provided annually, although, due to the unpredictability of demand, budgeted funds may in some years be insufficient to meet all legitimate needs for assistance.
-In order to ensure the equitable distribution of travel funds and to manage our fiscal affairs, the following will be effective for the 2020-2021 fiscal year.
+In order to ensure the equitable distribution of travel funds and to manage our fiscal affairs the college will update this policy annually.